 While combining the two might sound simple enough, each type of training requires a different approach from an exercise standpoint and produces different biochemical responses within the body.

-The potential benefits of combining both types of training seems obvious enough but are there also potential limitations?
+The potential benefits of combining both types of training seem obvious enough but are there also potential limitations?
 If so, what are some ways you can go about mitigating them?

 Before we get into that, let’s first discuss some of the main differences between strength and endurance training.
 Making a clear distinction between resistance and aerobic exercise will help us to better understand how each type of training affects the body.